A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsubsection{Design for efficient manufacturing}

 To minimize manufacturing cost and time, the robot's components were designed to enable efficient fabrication processes without compromising structural integrity.
 The design extensively utilizes metal laser cutting and 3D printing for fast production.
 The torso consists of a cuboid-shaped box made from two sheet metal parts, which are laser cut and bent (Fig. \ref{fig:TorsoDiagram}).
 These two sheet metal parts are connected by two 3D-printed rectangular components, and the abduction actuators are mounted at each corner to provide additional strength.
 This design reduces fabrication time and cost while maintaining structural strength.
 The 3D-printed parts inside the torso also serve as mounting points for the electronics.

-As will be discussed in the sandwiched leg design section, the robot’s legs are constructed from laser-cut sheet metal, and 3D-printed plastic components (Fig. \ref{fig:LegDesign}).
-The metal parts provide strength, while the plastic components act as spacers and shape-defining elements.
-The abduction-to-hip coupling, which is crucial for bearing forces during walking, is also fabricated using laser-cut and bent sheet metal for strength and fast production.
-Additionally, the tensioner for the knee joint chain is made from laser-cut steel parts.
+As discussed in the leg design section, the robot’s legs use laser-cut metal for strength and 3D-printed plastic for spacing and shape definition (Fig.~\ref{fig:LegDesign}).
+The abduction-to-hip coupling, critical for load-bearing, and the knee chain tensioner are both fabricated from laser-cut steel, ensuring durability and enabling rapid manufacturing.